United Airlines Holdings Inc. (UAL): Skating on Thin Ice? We Know the Answer

 Analysts’ Opinion of UAL

-Many brokerage firms have already submitted their reports for UAL stocks, with Raymond James repeating the rating for UAL by listing it as a “Outperform.”
-The predicted price for UAL in the upcoming period, according to Raymond James is $60 based on the research report published on November 30th of the current year 2020.

-Jefferies, on the other hand, stated in their research note that they expect to see UAL reach a price target of $45.
-The rating they have provided for UAL stocks is “Hold” according to the report published on November 17th, 2020.
+Raymond James, on the other hand, stated in their research note that they expect to see UAL reach a price target of $60.
+The rating they have provided for UAL stocks is “Outperform” according to the report published on November 30th, 2020.

-Barclays gave a rating of “Equal Weight” to UAL, setting the target price at $40 in the report published on October 12th of the current year.
+Jefferies gave a rating of “Hold” to UAL, setting the target price at $45 in the report published on November 17th of the current year.

 Insider Trading